RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - [Memory Module](https://www.tindie.com/products/feilipu/memory-module-pcb/).

 Additionally, the ACIA Serial Module from the [RC2014 Classic II](https://rc2014.co.uk/modules/serial-io/) could be substituted for item 6. the SIO Serial Module.<br>
-__NOTE:__ For use with the 8085 CPU Module, only the ACIA Serial Module is supported.
+__NOTE:__ For use with the 8085 CPU Module, either the ACIA Serial Module or UART Serial Modules are supported.

 - [ACIA Serial Module](https://z80kits.com/shop/tynemouth-68b50-clocked-serial-port/).